DHLab-nl/Detecting-Smell-Experiences-in-Novels/readme/readme_5.md

 ```

 2. Manually examine extracts-{i}.txt, where i is the current cycle, for new patterns.
 Add observed, new patterns to PATTERNS.py as high level [abstractions](readme_pattern_abstraction.md)
-    * Any and all patterns relevant to smell extracts are defined in the list, identification_patterns
+    * Any and all patterns relevant to smell extracts are defined in the list, identification_patterns.\
     * that subset of identification_patterns that can be used to target the targeted COINCIDENT lexicon features are added to the extraction_patterns list

 3. Validate the proposed identification patterns against the validation set: